bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 2. Validators take turns to produce blocks in a PoA manner, similar to [Ethereum's Clique](https://eips.ethereum.org/EIPS/eip-225) consensus design
 3. Validator set are elected in and out based on a staking based governance

-Fast finalization can greatly improve user experience.
-The `Fast Finality` feature will be enabled upon the coming Plato upgrade.
-This will be a major advantage of BSC, and many dapps will benefit from it.

 The consensus protocol of BSC fulfills the following goals:
 1. Short Blocking time, 3 seconds on mainnet.
-2. It requires quite short time to confirm the finality of transactions, around 6s for mainnet after the coming Plato upgrade.
+2. It requires quite short time to confirm the finality of transactions, around 6s for mainnet.
 3. There is no inflation of native token: BNB, the block reward is collected from transaction fees, and it will be paid in BNB.
-4. It is 100% compatible with Ethereum system .
+4. It is 100% compatible with Ethereum system.
 5. It allows modern proof-of-stake blockchain network governance.

+The implement of the consensus engine is named as Parlia.

+In addtion, Feyman hardfork has been enabled on BSC mainnet.
+The BNB Beacon related logic will be totally dropped in a few months, so it will be ignored in the following doc.

 ## Validator Quorum
 In the genesis stage, a few trusted nodes will run as the initial Validator Set.
 After the blocking starts, anyone can compete to join as candidates to elect as a validator.
-The staking status decides the top 32 most staked nodes to be the next validator set, and such an election will repeat every 24 hours.
+The staking status decides the top 45 most staked nodes to be the next validator set, and such an election will repeat every 24 hours.

 BNB is the token used to stake for BSC.

-In order to remain as compatible as Ethereum and upgradeable to future consensus protocols to be developed, BSC chooses to rely on the BC for staking management.
-There is a dedicated staking module for BSC on BC.
-It will accept BSC staking from BNB holders and calculate the highest staked node set.
-Upon every UTC midnight, BC will issue a verifiable **ValidatorSetUpdate** cross-chain message to notify BSC to update its validator set.

-While producing further blocks, the existing BSC validators check whether there is a **ValidatorSetUpdate** message relayed onto BSC periodically.
-If there is, they will update the validator set after an **epoch period**, i.e. a predefined number of blocking time.
-For example, if BSC produces a block every 5 seconds, and the epoch period is 240 blocks, then the current validator set will check and update the validator set for the next epoch in 1200 seconds (20 minutes).
+Upon a new validator set elected, validators will update the validator set after an **epoch period**, i.e. a predefined number of blocking time.
+For example, if BSC produces a block every 3 seconds, and the epoch period is 200 blocks, then the current validator set will check and update the validator set for the next epoch in 600 seconds (10 minutes).
+21 validators will be selected from the validator set to produce blocks every epoch.

-## Parlia
+## Differences with clique

-The implement of the consensus engine is named as **Parlia** which is similar to [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853).
+**Parlia** is similar to [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853).
 This doc will focus more on the difference and ignore the common details.

 ### Light Client Security
 Validators set changes take place at the (epoch+N/2) blocks.
 (N is the size of validatorset before epoch block).
 Considering the security of light client, we delay N/2 block to let validatorSet change take place.